vertyco/CrowdinGPT/README.md

 ## How It Works

 The script first retrieves all the strings of a project from the Crowdin platform.
 Then, it translates each string that does not already have a translation in the target language.
 The translation process respects the formatting and placeholders of the original string as much as it can.
-The script also replaces backticks with `<x>` placeholders since GPT does a better job of keeping track of them positionally.

 ## Notes/Tips